-ACTIVITY LEVEL OF SERVICE STANDARD Swimming (non-pool) A 25,000 person threshold for the initial access point at a beach, stream, spring, river, lake or pond, with a 25,000 person increment for each additional access point at a beach, stream, spring, river, lake or pond, within a 25 mile radius of the City.
-Fishing (non-boat) A 2,500 person threshold for the initial access point, with a 2,500 person increment for each additional access point, within a 25 mile radius of the City.
+ACTIVITY LEVEL OF SERVICE STANDARD Swimming (non-pool) A 25,000 persons threshold for the initial access point at a beach, stream, spring, river, lake or pond, with a 25,000 person increment for each additional access point at a beach, stream, spring, river, lake or pond within a 25 mile radius of the City.
+Fishing (non-boat) A 2,500 person threshold for the initial access point, with a 2,500 person increment for each additional access point within a 25 mile radius of the City.
 Fishing (boat) A 4,300 person threshold for the initial boat ramp, with a 4,300 person increment for each additional boat ramp, within a 25 mile radius of the City.
-Camping (Recreation Vehicle and tent) A 5,600 person threshold for the initial acre of camping area, with a 5,600 person increment for each additional acre of camping area, within a 25 mile radius of the City.
+Camping (Recreation Vehicle and tent) A 5,600 person threshold for the initial acre of camping area, with a 5,600 person increment for each additional acre of camping area within a 25 mile radius of the City.
 Picnicking A 500 person threshold for the initial picnic table, with a 500 person increment for each additional picnic table.
-Bicycling A 1,000 person threshold for the initial mile of local roadway, with a 1,000 person increment for each additional mile of local roadway.
-Hiking A 7,000 person threshold for the initial mile of available hiking trail, with a 7,000 person increment for each additional mile of available hiking trail, within a 25 mile radius of the City.